Nuand/bladeRF-fsk/README.md

 ```
 By default the program uses the first available bladeRF device, gets TX input from stdin,
 writes RX output to stdout, and uses a default set of transmit/receive frequencies and
 gains, with automatic gain control on the RX side.
-TX gains may need to be tweaked for a
+Gains may need to be adjusted for a
 good connection with another bladeRF running bladeRF-fsk.
 To transfer files, use the `-i`
 and `-o` options.
 If using stdin for tx data, the program will transmit data line-by-line.